 AbbVie’s Marinol was the first FDA-approved cannabis drug.
 Solvay Pharmaceuticals developed the drug.
 Abbott acquired Solvay’s pharmaceutical division in 2010 and took on Marinol as well.

 Doctors prescribe Marinol to patients with nausea and vomiting from cancer medications.
 People with AIDs use it to combat lack of appetite.

 Its active ingredient is a synthetic cannabinoid – man-made delta-9-tetrahydrocannabinol or THC.
 This main ingredient gives the drug its effects.

 Abbvie doesn’t release Marinol’s sales numbers.
-This leads analyst to believe it’s not very profitable.
+This leads analysts to believe it’s not very profitable.
 But future developments on legalization may change the long-term outlook of the drug.

 AbbVie faces thousands of personal injury lawsuits.
 People blame the company’s products for serious injuries and deaths.
 The lawsuits accuse the company of failing to warn about its drugs’ risks.